dgatf/msrc/README.md

 If current is available, battery consumption is calculated in mAh

+### RPM multipliers

+Adjust RPMs in *config.h*:

+- Set the number of pair of poles of the motor, RPM_PAIR_OF_POLES
+- For helis also set the pinion and main gear teeth: RPM_PINION_TEETH, RPM_MAIN_TEETH

+Alternatively this can be done in the transmitter

 ### 3.2.
 Serial GPS

 Serial GPS (NMEA protocol) is supported